bbauska/UC-Davis-JS-Basics/readme.md

 <p align="center" width="100%">
 <img src="./images/image448.png"
   style="width:50%"
-  title="Make a variable without the 'var' keyword" alt="Make a variable without the 'var' keyword." />
+  title="Make a variable without the &apos;var&apos; keyword" alt="Make a variable without the &apos;var&apos; keyword." />
 </p>

 This is what happens when things get even worse in JavaScript, and